jtanningbed/nfl-play-animate/README.md

    uv install
    ```

-## Setup
+## Local Setup

 1. **Database Setup:**

-   - Download the public NFL data from Kaggle and import it into a local PostgreSQL database.
+   - NFL Data has been downloaded from https://www.kaggle.com/competitions/nfl-big-data-bowl-2025 from Kaggle and imported into a local PostgreSQL DB.
    - Ensure you have PostgreSQL installed and running on your machine.
    - Create a new database and import the data into it.
+Table names are 1:1 with the datasets except for `tracking_data` which is the aggregated full set of all `tracking_week_*` csvs.
+   - Additional data is available from past years which you may add yourself if you so desire.

 2. **Environment Variables:**